Save up to 25%… Shop Our Birthday Sale Now!

 The 2 Sides of Amanita

-The Amanita muscaria is being studied for its potential to benefit health.
-It appears to support a healthy inflammation response (5), for example.
-It has also piqued the interest of humans throughout history for its psychedelic properties (6,7).
+The Amanita muscaria is being studied for its potential health benefits.
+It appears to support a healthy inflammation response [5], for example.
+It has also piqued the interest of humans throughout history for its psychedelic properties [6,7].

-Interestingly, these types of red mushrooms are considered to be BOTH edible AND toxic because the euphoric substances they contain also double as toxins.
-They can be poisonous to humans when consumed in large quantities.
+Interestingly, these types of red-capped mushrooms are considered to be both edible and toxic because the euphoric substances they contain also double as toxins.
+Amanita muscaria ingestion can be poisonous to humans when consumed in large quantities.

 These effects vary greatly from one person to another based on the amount of the Amanita muscaria taken and the potency in different samples.